-These are among the bills AARP Rhode Island is supporting as the General Assembly winds down.
+These are bills AARP Rhode Island supported in the General Assembly this session.
 Thanks to hard, steady efforts by our State House volunteers, lawmakers understand the positive outcomes these proposals can provide.
 We are there for you.

-Restores the respite care budget to a previous level.
+PASSED Restores the respite care budget to a previous level.
 Caregiving can be a 24/7 job for unpaid family caregivers.
 Although caregiving is rewarding it can also be stressful.
 These funds help family caregivers arrange for a break such as bringing someone into the home, arranging for a loved one to go to day care or even placing a loved one in an overnight facility.
-The waiting list is currently 104 people.
+There is no longer a waiting list.

 Guardianship – National Criminal Background Check S-0845 (Coyne)

-Requires a National Criminal Background check for limited guardians and guardians.
+PASSED Requires a National Criminal Background check for limited guardians and guardians.
 As highlighted in the recent Providence Journal nine-part special report guardianship abuse poses a threat to many in our state.
 The threat is compounded when a guardian lives in another state.
-A Rhode Island BCI does not reveal any criminal convictions in other states.
+A state BCI does not reveal any criminal convictions in other states.

 Family Caregiver Support Act S-0294 (Goodwin) H-5687 (Casimiro)

-AARP successfully pushed for passage of the Family Caregiver Support Act in 2013.
-The intent of this legislation is to seek significant improvements in caregiver support including requiring a comprehensive assessment be done for a person seeking Medicaid long term care supports and services at home.
-However, it currently is difficult to determine whether the assessment are actually being executed.
-This legislation would provide for more transparency and calls for EOHHS to develop annual reports on the number of caregiver assessments done.
+PASSED AARP successfully pushed for passage of the Family Caregiver Support Act in 2013.
+The intent of this legislation is to seek significant improvements in caregiver support including requiring a comprehensive caregiver assessment be conducted for a person seeking Medicaid long term care supports and services at home.
+The assessment is to assure that the right tools are provided for successful caregiving.
+This legislation would provide for more transparency to assure assessments are conducted and calls for EOHHS to develop annual reports on the number of caregiver assessments done.

 Supported Decision Making S-31 (Satchell) H- 5909 (Craven)

-This bill establishes Supported Decision Making, a less-restrictive alternative to guardianship that could be utilized by probate courts.
+PASSED This bill establishes Supported Decision Making, a less-restrictive alternative to guardianship that could be utilized to help people maintain their independence by assisting them in making choices.
 Supported Decision Making agreements are for people that can make their own decisions but may need a supporter to gather information on their behalf.
 One example would be a person with early stage Alzheimer’s who can make his/her own decisions, but may need assistance.

 Want to become an AARP State House volunteer?
 Contact Advocacy Director John DiTomasso.